-Hawaii Metallic Silhouette Shooter's Association operates silhouette range.
+Hawaii Metallic Silhouette Shooter's Association Silhouette Range.
 Range fee is flat rate $5.

 Hours of operation: Saturdays and Sundays 8am-4pm.

-and please be mindful of firearm's muzzle direction.
-Load max 10 rounds per magazine for mag-fed guns.
+Be mindful of firearm's muzzle direction.
+Max 10 rounds per magazine for mag-fed guns.

 No rapid firing, no armor piercing ammo.
-As always, clean up before leaving, sweep up your spent brass.
+Clean up before leaving, sweep up spent brass.

 No centerfire rifles.
-For example, .223 and .308: their power and higher velocities will perforate the steel.
+Example .223 and .308: power/higher velocities will perforate the steel.